sobky003/strudel_reactor/README.md

 ### Cpm textArea
 This textArea is used to change the speed at which the current music is being played.
 If a letter is entered it will automatically set it to the default value with the label "Nan".

+### Mute radio checkBox
+These checkBox allows the instrument in my tunes to be muted and unmuted.
+Currently there are 3 instrument (main_apr,drums and drums2)By simply checking and unchecking the box, you can mute and unmute them.
+This can help you create different variation of sound depending on what instrument you mute.

+### Volume slider
+This volume slider is used to change the volume output of the current music.

+### Save text Area and save Button
+This text area is where you input the name of the file you are currently using for when you save it.
+If no name is inputted, the file will be saved under the name "untitle".
+If ever you save a filename which already exists, it will overwrite the previous file with the same name with the new content.
+It doesn't allow 2 files with same name to be stored.